Raspberry Jam

 Here are some of my favorite ways to enjoy my homemade jam!

-- smeared on sourdough toast, scones, or biscuits
+- smeared on rustic sourdough toast, sourdough discard scones, or no milk biscuits

 - spread on pancakes or waffles